 With over 15,000 dryer-related fires each year, home and business owners should be taking note: when lint clogs a dryer duct, your building is at risk for fire.
-Dryer vent cleaning helps to prevent costly fires, reduce dryer downtime—and keep your building’s dryer system functioning properly.
+NJ dryer vent cleaning helps to prevent costly fires, reduce dryer downtime—and keep your building’s dryer system functioning properly.

 So what is it that sets the team at Duct Dudes apart?
 It starts with the uses high-powered vacuum trucks to clean dryer vents, as well as furnaces, heaters, air ducts and HVAC systems.
 Many companies claim to offer similar dryer vent cleaning, but do not clean the full length of the dryer vent run.

 Duct Dudes ensures that the full length of the dryer vent is clean when we leave your property.
 This may entail cutting additional access points to the dryer vent from the attic, basement—or where ever the dryer vent routes through your home or business.